Death or disability of a former employee

 Deals with employee stock, 401(k), pensions, and

-other personal finance issues from an ex-HP/HPE
+other financial issues from an ex-HP/HPE

 perspective.
 Summarized here: